-If P = D, the overhead drops to about one half of the total space.
+If P=D, the overhead drops to about one half of the total space.
 However, if only leaf nodes store useful information, the overhead fraction for this implementation is actually three quarters of the total space, because half of the "data" space is unused.

-If a full binary tree needs to store data only at the leaf nodes, a better implementation would have the internal nodes store two pointers and no data field while the leaf nodes store only a data field.
-This implementation requires 2Pn + D(n + 1)units of space.
-If P = D, then the overhead is about 2P/(2P+D) = 2/3.
+If a full binary tree needs to store data only at the leaf nodes, a better implementation would have the internal nodes store two pointers and no data field while the leaf nodes store only a reference to the data field.
+This implementation requires

+$\frac{n}{2}2P + \frac{n}{2}(p+d)$ units of space.
+If P=D, then the overhead is 3P/(3P+D)=3/4.
 It might seem counter-intuitive that the overhead ratio has gone up while the total amount of space has gone down.
 The reason is because we have changed our definition of "data" to refer only to what is stored in the leaf nodes, so while the overhead fraction is higher, it is from a total storage requirement that is lower.